 Gabor, C.R., S.A.
 Knutie, E.A.
 Roznik, and J.R.
 Rohr.
 Are the adverse effects of stressors on amphibians mediated by their effects on stress hormones?

 Roznik, E.A., N. Cano, K.L.
-Surbaugh, and J.R.
+Surbaugh, C.T.
+Ramsay, and J.R.
 Rohr.
 Effects of temperature and parasites on the jumping performance of native and invasive frogs.

 Greenspan, S.E., D.S.
 Bower, R. Webb, E.A.
 Roznik, L.A.
 Stevenson, L. Berger, G. Marantelli, D.A.
 Pike, L. Schwarzkopf, and R.A.
 Alford.
 2017.
 Realistic heat pulses protect frogs from disease under simulated rainforest frog thermal regimes.
 Functional Ecology, early view.

 Greenspan, S.E., D.S.
 Bower, E.A.
 Roznik, D.A.
 Pike, G. Marantelli, R.A.
 Alford, L. Schwarzkopf, and B.R.
 Scheffers.
 2017.
 Infection increases vulnerability to climate change via effects on host thermal tolerance.
 Scientific Reports 7:9349.

 Cohen, J.M., M.D.
 Venesky, E.L.
 Sauer, D.J.
 Civitello, T.A.
 McMahon, E.A.
 Roznik, and J.R.
 Rohr.
 2017.
 The thermal mismatch hypothesis explains host susceptibility to an emerging infectious disease.
 Ecology Letters 20:184-193.